 Step 2: Portion It Out

 Cut salmon into portions you'll use later if you haven't already—no reason to thaw more than you need.
-For raw salmon, I prefer to leave the skin on if possible (it helps protect the flesh during freezing -- plus, I like cooking skin-on salmon over having it removed.
+For raw salmon, I prefer to leave the skin on if possible (it helps protect the flesh during freezing -- plus, I like cooking skin-on salmon better than having it removed).
 I know I'm likely in the minority, but I like the way it tastes when cooked.
-It gives a nice protective layer during the cooking process).
+It provides a protective layer during cooking.

 Step 3: Wrap It Tight

-Wrap the salmon tightly in a layer of plastic Wrap.
+Wrap the salmon tightly in plastic wrap.
 Then wrap it again in aluminum foil or place it in a vacuum-sealed bag (to me, the latter is the gold standard and what I recommend doing if this is available to you).
 You want as little air as possible around the fish.
 Too much air leads to oxidation, which can damage not only the flavors but the freshness of the fish.

 Step 4: Label & Freeze

-Write the date on the packaging and store the fish in your home freezer, set to 0°F or colder.
+Write the date on the packaging, then store the fish in your home freezer set to 0°F or colder.
 I know it sounds excessive, but trust me, you'll be glad you did later when you're rummaging around the freezer, trying to remember what you put in there.
 For optimal quality, use within 2-3 months; however, it can be stored safely for longer if frozen properly.

 Tip: If you're freezing cooked salmon (like the leftovers from this recipe), follow the same wrapping method.
 Let the fish cool to room temperature, then wrap and freeze.